cmhouston/excl-cms/docs/developerDocs.md

 # ExCL Developer Documentation #
-This document is a work in progress, please add/remove/modify as you see fit.
-The end goal is to document the details of maintaining and enhancing the ExCL platform.

 ### Introduction to WordPress ###
 WordPress is an open source blogging and content management system (CMS) platform.
 It is written in